hdoro/figma2code/src/cms/CMS Schema Notes.md

   - `block` -> might include it in the future, but for now we don't have a use case for it
   - `document` -> you can't include a field with this type in any Sanity object/document
   - `geopoint` and `file` -> not useful for us
+  - `object` -> having them inline is a pain due to Sanity's limitations and extracting them into their own objects is complicated and makes the code hard to read.
+Hence, if you want a new object, create a component out of it.
 - If no type found, ignore the child/component
 - If `[object]`, we'll create a new object in the schema with `{parentComponentName} + (propName)` as its ID
   - if `(propName)` missing, ignore it